dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 Serializing to UTF-8 is about 5-10% faster than using the string-based methods.
 The difference is because the bytes (as UTF-8) don't need to be converted to strings (UTF-16).

-## Default serialization behavior
+## Serialization behavior

-* All public properties are serialized.
+* By default, all public properties are serialized.
 You can [specify properties to exclude](#exclude-properties).
 * The [default encoder](xref:System.Text.Encodings.Web.JavaScriptEncoder.Default) escapes non-ASCII characters, HTML-sensitive characters within the ASCII-range, and characters that must be escaped according to [the JSON spec](https://tools.ietf.org/html/rfc8259#section-7).
-* JSON is minified.
-You can optionally [pretty-print the JSON](#serialize-to-formatted-json).
+* By default, JSON is minified.
+You can [pretty-print the JSON](#serialize-to-formatted-json).
-* Casing of JSON names matches the .NET names.
+* By default, casing of JSON names matches the .NET names.
 You can [customize JSON name casing](#customize-json-names).
 * [Circular references](https://github.com/dotnet/corefx/issues/38579) are detected and exceptions thrown.
 * Fields are excluded.